ShozenD/AutocorrelationShell.jl/README.md

 # Inverse 2D Autocorrelation Wavelet Transform
 iacwt2D(decomp)
 ```
 The `iacwt2D` function is the inverse function of `acwt2D`.
-It takes an array of autocorellation wavelet coefficients and reconstructs the original signal.
+It takes an array of autocorrelation wavelet coefficients and reconstructs the original signal.

 ### Example
 ```{julia}